 One population that is currently excluded from the eligible pool of offenders for the CRV Centers is youthful offenders, categorized as offenders under the age of 18.
 There are federal requirements regarding housing youthful offenders in the same facilities as adult offenders and, currently, the CRV Centers are not equipped to meet those requirements.
 Therefore, the males are housed at Foothills Correctional Institution and the females at the North Carolina Correctional Institution for Women (NCCIW).
 The offenders receive some additional programming in the units.
 DAC also reported efforts to implement the juvenile justice model whereby the family is incorporated into the offender's treatment.
 This is a small population and it must be housed separately, but DAC continues to look for ways to apply aspects of the CRV Center model.
-In 2017, the General Assembly enacted the Juvenile Justice Reinvestment Act which raised the age of juvenile jurisdiction from 16 to 18 beginning December 1, 2019.58 The Department has seen a further reduction in this population after that date, reporting no male or female CRV offenders in 2023.
+In 2017, the General Assembly enacted the Juvenile Justice Reinvestment Act which raised the age of juvenile jurisdiction from 16 to 18 beginning December 1, 2019.
+The Department has seen a further reduction in this population after that date, reporting no male or female CRV offenders in 2024.

 Finally, the Department continues to revise its policies, to improve the programming offered to offenders, and to learn as the centers grow and develop.
 Currently, the Department surveys offenders when they leave the centers; they provide feedback on the program and offer suggestions.
 This has resulted in changes such as a parenting class being offered at the centers.
 DAC is planning to automate that survey in order to be more consistent and better evaluate the responses.
-One of the problems with having only two CRV Centers for males and one for females is that offenders may be placed far away from their families, making it difficult for them to visit.
-DAC is exploring the option of using video visitations to allow the offender to stay in contact with family, to which they may be returning upon release, and keep the family involved in the offender's progress.